zaiisao/Documentation/en/Agora Platform/firewall.md

 - [Cloud Proxy for the RTC Native SDK](../../en/Agora%20Platform/cloudproxy_native.md)
 - [Cloud Proxy for the RTC Web SDK](../../en/Agora%20Platform/cloud_proxy_web.md)
 - [Cloud Proxy for the On-premise Recording SDK](../../en/Agora%20Platform/cloudproxy_recording.md)

+<div class="alert note">If you use Agora SDKs across the VPN, ensure that you contact the VPN operator to add the corresponding domains on the whitelist, otherwise, you may encounter undefined issues such as failing to start a call. </div>

 ## Agora RTC SDK